koerding/testing/test.md

 | **1.
 The Dangers of P-Hacking and Reproducibility Crisis** | Combining lessons on p-hacking and the reproducibility crisis. | **Activity**: Students are given datasets and encouraged to "find" significant results.
 They then try to replicate peers' findings with varied success. | The case of Brian Wansink and the startling statistic about the non-reproducibility of preclinical studies. |
 | **2.
 Bias and the Importance of Peer Review** | Merging lessons on bias and peer review. | **Activity**: Students review a purposely flawed "paper", then discuss how biases might have affected its creation and review. | The Sokal Affair and the story of Rosalind Franklin. |
 | **3.
 Open Science as the Way Forward** | Discussing open science's role in the future of validated neuroscience research. | **Activity**: Students access an "open science" repository, comparing its transparency and utility to traditional methods. | The inspiring story of Jack Andraka and the Reproducibility Project's collective efforts. |

-This curriculum should provide a good blend of theory, practical activities, and memorable examples to drive home the importance of validating experimental resources in neuroscience.